howhj/MochiFeed/README.md

 ## Planned Features

 ### High Priority
+* Make video duration checks concurrent
+* Ignore videos with a length of NA, as they have been deleted
+* Ignore premieres and scheduled live streams
 * A function to print out the usage guide
-* Scrape channel page instead of RSS feed to extract video duration
 * Store channel tags and have a function to list out all channels subscribed to

 ### Medium Priority